Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 By Uber or Lyft

-If you are looking for a door-to-door service to One World Observatory that is both convenient and comfortable, your best bet is to use Uber or Lyft.
+If you are thinking about a door-to-door service to go and enjoy your ticket to One World that is also comfortable, the best option is to use Uber or Lyft.

-All you have to do is download the APP on your mobile phone, enter the origin and destination address and it will automatically calculate the price, the route and the time it will take to get you there.
-The app will indicate the car's number plate number so that you can recognise the vehicle without any problems.
+You only have to download the app on your mobile, enter the address of origin and destination and it will automatically calculate the price, the route and the time it will take to pick you up.
+The app will indicate the car's registration number so that you can recognise the vehicle without any problems.

 As for the price, it is usually cheaper than New York taxis, but depending on demand, the cost can go up.
-If you find it is too high, wait a little while and check the rates again on the APP.
-Tipping is not obligatory for this type of service, but you can do it through the app if you wish.
+If you find it is too high, wait a bit and check the rates again on the APP.
+Tipping is not obligatory for this type of service but you can do it through the app if you wish.

 Isabel's Traveler Tip

-If you're travelling to New York as a couple or alone, you may want to use Lyft Share or UberPOOL, which allow you to share rides with other passengers.
+If you are travelling to New York as a couple or alone, you may want to use Lyft Share or UberPOOL, which allow you to share a ride with other passengers.

 Book the New York City Sightseeing Bus

 New York is a city in constant innovation.
-This also applies to transport methods.
+This is also true when it comes to methods of transport.
 For some years now, the Big Apple has been welcoming new forms of transport such as public bicycles.

-One of the companies that provides this service in New York is Citi Bike, so if you don't want to suffer the New York traffic and you like pedalling to get from one place to another, my advice is to take a look at the APP.
-Both tourists and residents can use them!
+One of the companies that provides this service in New York is Citi Bike, so if you don't want to suffer the New York traffic and you like pedalling to get from one place to another, my advice is that when you book your ticket to One World, take a look at the app.
+Tourists and residents alike can use them!

-When you download Citi Bike on your mobile phone you will see that it is very simple to use.
-The app will geolocate you on a map of the city and suggest the nearest bike stations to your location so you can rent one.
+When you download Citi Bike on your mobile phone you'll see that it works very simply.
+The app will geo-locate you on a map of the city and suggest the nearest bike station to your location so you can rent a bike.
 It's that easy!

 How much does it cost to rent a public bike?